C.L. Dellums African American Leadership School

 Why now?
 The economic and health impacts of COVID-19 have been catastrophic on Black workers and their families.
 Black workers are vastly overrepresented as frontline workers, and have been forced to choose between their lives and their livelihoods.
 They are at a greater risk for contracting COVID-19 than the population at large.
 They have also suffered higher than average rates of job loss during this time.
 The pandemic has exposed as well as exacerbated deep economic and racial inequalities that have long existed.
 As we reimagine and rebuild the economy following the pandemic, Black workers, their families, and their communities must be front and center.

-Topics include: Organizing 101; the Political Economy of the East Bay; Civic Engagement; Conducting a Power Analysis; Mass Incarceration and Criminal Justice Reform.
+Topics include: Organizing 101; the Political Economy of the East Bay; Civic Engagement; Conducting a Power Analysis; and Mass Incarceration and Criminal Justice Reform.

 - Strengthen organizing skills to engage activists and mobilize